zhongzhou1/dPantherAzureTranslate/README.md

 6. At the end, you can see the text is converted to speech, and saved in the audio file specified.
 ![texttospeech](https://github.com/zhongzhou1/dPantherAzureTranslate/blob/master/Pictures/texttospeech.png)

+# In this project, we used RecognizeOnceAsync() method to start speech recognition, this method returns only a single utterance, please use StartContinuousRecognitionAsync() method for long-running multi-utterance recognition.